solana-mobile/solana-mobile-doc-site/docs/developers/development-setup.md

 Install an MWA-compatible wallet app to test your app's Mobile Wallet Adapter integration.

-### Fake Wallet
+### Mock MWA Wallet

-Solana Mobile provides a 'fake' development wallet for you to test your app with and get a feel of what Seed Vault Wallet interactions on the Seeker will look like.
+Solana Mobile provides a mock development wallet for you to test your app with and get a feel of what Seed Vault Wallet interactions on the Seeker will look like.

-The fake wallet features:
+The mock wallet features:
 - Mobile Wallet Adapter support
 - Simulate connection or signing errors
 - QR Code Scanning for MWA Remote Connections